The purpose of NPC is to allow you to explicitly set the Windows 8/10 default printers by network name, just like you could with Windows 7.

 However if you wish to show your appreciation and support its development/hosting you can make a donation by clicking the PayPal button below.

-Feedback can be sent to me at
+Feedback, bug reports & feature requests can be sent to me at